teichmaa/chaos-ultra/README.md

 ## Running the program

-Start the program with `java -jar chaos-ultra.jar`.
+Start the program with `java DcudaKernelsDir=../src/main/cuda/fractals -jar chaos-ultra-1-jar-with-dependencies.jar`.

-With no other parameters specified, the `cuda_kernels` directory must be located in the same folder as the jar, and it must contain .ptx files with compiled fractal implementation for all the fractals registered in `CudaFractalRendererProvider`.
+Without the `cudaKernelsDir` parameter specified, the `cuda_kernels` directory must be located in the same folder as the jar, and it must contain .ptx files with compiled fractal implementation for all the fractals registered in `CudaFractalRendererProvider`.

 To modify program's behavior, following Java arguments can be used: